spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mx-puppet-instagram.md

 If you are linking only one Instagram account, your `$puppetId` is probably 1, but use the `list` command find out.

-The `help` command shows which commands are available, though at the time of writing, not every command is fully implemented.
+Send `help` to the bot to see the available commands.
+At the time of writing, not every command is fully implemented.